frankcleary/data-science-bytes/content/flask-bart-graphing.md

 # Conclusion

-In this series of posts I've shown how to set up a Flask server on EC2, enable that server to respond to queries with data from a SQL database, populate that database with useful information and finally write a D3.js visualization using data provided by the Flask server.
+In this series of posts I've shown how to set up a Flask server on EC2, enable that server to respond to queries with data from a SQL database, populate that database with useful information, and write a D3.js visualization using data provided by the Flask server.

 ##### _Four Part series on creating a D3.js graph powered by Flask and SQL_